 How much would you need to spend with the Hilton Honors Business card to earn enough points for that room?

-Let’s say you earn your points at the best rate, of 30X points per dollar.
+Let’s say you earn your points at the best rate, of 30X points per dollar (12X points from the card and 18X points for Hilton Honors Gold status).
 At that rate you’d need to spend $1,334 to earn the 40,000 points.
 If you earn at a lower rate, you’ll need to spend accordingly more.

 You’ll be able to redeem those points for the room, and they’ll cover all taxes and fees.